A SHOT-BY-SHOT ANALYSIS

 In the book we have the background of Fay being quite a bit younger than Johnny and her having been in love with him, a neighborhood guy, since she was young.
 As in the book, she is a minor character appearing only at the beginning and end, yet she has a wonderful strength of presence.

 For their protection, in the book Marvin has an agreement with Johnny that he's not to go out or have in any visitors.
 Marvin feels it is best that Johnny keep as low a profile as possible and not be seen out and about the neighborhood.
 Johnny violates this agreement by both going out and having Fay in, but she doesn't run into Marvin in the book.
 He only surmises that Johnny has had a visitor when he finds a bobby pin in the bathroom.
-This doesn't appear to be a problem in the film.
-Instead, Marvin and Fay are on friendly terms at this one meeting.
+The film doesn't appear to have these restrictions, and Marvin and Fay are on friendly terms at this one meeting.

 A consistent motif in this movie are bars that remind of prison, which we become especially cognizant of when Fay remarks on how she herself has felt to be in jail during Johnny's imprisonment.
 We have the bars of the ticket cages at the racetrack.
 The bars of the bed etc. These bars fit in with Nedda, in Pagliacci, reflecting on her sense of imprisonment by her husband when she watches birds flying free.
-But this is certainly not unique to The Killing, for we have the same bar motif in Lolita.
+But this is certainly not unique to The Killing, for we have the same bar motif in Lolita as well as the same allusions to the caged bird.
 I'll comment on this further toward the end when discussing the parrot.

 The style of the photography in this section (which is beautiful) is where we begin to get into Lolita territory, Kubrick employing the same in the Haze household.
 Rather than giving a clear view of Johnny, the camera travels beyond the fourth wall, crossing the three partitions between each of the rooms through which he travels, and more than these slicing and segmenting our view for we also have the exotic cut-out obstructions of bookcases and other pieces of furniture intervening.
 In Lolita, Kubrick will eventually play with these dark slicings of scene as a way of compacting physical space and expanding time so they are more than simple obstructions.